-Candidate in the 2014 St. James - Assiniboia - King Edward - Deer Lodge School Ward race.
+Candidate in the St. James - Assiniboia - King Edward - Deer Lodge Trustee Candidates race.

-I chose to put my name forward as a candidate for School Trustee as a direct result of my lifelong commitment to education and to my community.
+I have chosen to put my name forward as a candidate for School Trustee as a direct result of my lifelong commitment to education and to my community.
 As a parent and educator, I am passionate about maintaining an effective public school system that meets the needs of all students.
-I hope to continue to serve St. James-Assiniboia, and maintain my focus as a dedicated, responsive Trustee, working on behalf of students, families, and the community.

 Professionally, I have been a teacher, consultant, vice principal, and principal, with experience working in urban Winnipeg, as well as rural and northern Manitoba.
 Most of my career in education was spent in Winnipeg’s inner-city schools.